 Easy Assembly and Light Construction

 Most beginners assume that assembling a good leaf blower is a time-consuming task.
-Black and Decker intends to prove them wrong by providing a three-step assembly process.
-Attach the two mouth pieces, fix the battery unit and attach the power cord (for charging).
+Black and Decker intend to prove them wrong by providing a three-step assembly process.
+Attach the two mouthpieces, fix the battery unit, and attach the power cord (for charging).
 Once charged, you simply need to remove the power cord and head out into the yard to start work!